uv10000/P3/writeup_P3_U_Voll.md

 All images are nicely centred and cropped.

-The last image is a German traffic sign but not in the list (max height 3.5m).
+The last image is "off the record", it is a German traffic sign but not in the list (max height 3.5m).

 Here are the same images converted to 32x32 greyscale
 <p align="center">